-NetV NWCONFIG to create a volume on any hard drive having a Vare partition.
-(See "NWCONFIG" in Utilities Reference for a ral description of the command.)
+Use NWCONFIG to create a volume on any hard drive having a NetWare partition.
+(See NWCONFIG for a general description of the command.)

-etWare server can have up to 64 NetWare volumes.
-Only a SYS: me is required.
+A NetWare server can have up to 64 NetWare volumes.
+Only a SYS: volume is required.

-volum inform : NetWare also allows you to create Novell [®] Storage Services [TM] (NSS) nes, which can be used along with traditional NetWare volumes.
-For nation on this new file system and its advantages, see Novell Storage ices (NSS) .
+NOTE: NetWare also allows you to create Novell[®] Storage ServicesTM (NSS) volumes, which can be used along with traditional NetWare volumes.
+For information on this new file system and its advantages, see Novell Storage Services (NSS).

-parti you unav efault, creating a volume consumes all free space in the NetWare tion, unless you assign the new volume a size.
-By specifying a size, can leave free space available for future volumes.
-If space is vailable, you must add a drive or a magnetic/optical storage ium before attempting volume creation.
+By default, creating a volume consumes all free space in the NetWare partition, unless you assign the new volume a size.
+By specifying a size, you can leave free space available for future volumes.
+If space is unavailable, you must add a drive or a magnetic/optical storage medium before attempting volume creation.

-Prerequisites

-A NetWare partition with free space on the disk where you want to create the volume (for information about partitions, see "Partitioning Disks" in NetWare Server Disks and Storage Devices for concepts and "Creating NetWare Partitions" in NetWare Server Disks and Storage Devices for instructions)
+- A NetWare partition with free space on the disk where you want to create the volume (for information about partitions, see Partitioning Disks for concepts and Creating NetWare Partitions for instructions)

-An existing volume SYS:
+- □ An existing volume SYS:

-Supervisor rights
+- Supervisor rights

-Procedure

-1. At the server console prompt, type
+1 At the server console prompt, type

-NWCONFIG

-2. From the Installation Options menu, choose Disk Options and then NetWare Volume Options.
+2 From the Installation Options menu, choose Disk Options and then NetWare Volume Options.

 Existing volumes are listed.

-3. Press Insert.
+3 Press Insert.